 This is my Amsterdam Travel Guide with awesome things to do in Amsterdam

 The charming city center has more than 1000 bridges, Grachten and beautiful old houses.
 While taking a stroll through the city, you find many bikes and even have to take care to not crash with one of them.
 It´s the favourite transportation of Amsterdam´s people with 880000 bikes and a whole cycling network.
 Considering the small streets and parking, the bicycle is just the easiest way to get around.
-In average, every week 1 car falls in the canals, so better don´t take your car in the city 😀 If you come in spring, around the end of march and the end of April, you´ll get to see beautiful tulips everywhere!
+On average, every week 1 car falls in the canals, so better don´t take your car in the city 😀 If you come in spring, between the end of March and the end of April, you´ll get to see beautiful tulips everywhere!

 Which one to choose depends on what you want to see and what was your choice of transport to travel to Amsterdam.
 If you come from the airport, the best might be the Amsterdam Travel Ticket.
 Depending on your plans on what things to do in Amsterdam you need to choose.
-For example you planned to go to lots of museums, do a canal cruise etc, the I amsterdam city card might be best for you.
+For example, if you planned to go to lots of museums, do a canal cruise etc, the I amsterdam city card might be best for you.
 For visiting the Keukenhof or the beach you need to get the Amsterdam & Region Travel Ticket and for transport in the city you should consider the day pass if you need more than two one hour tickets.

 Another option is to rent a bike, as the cycling network in Amsterdam is great.
 It will cost you around 5-15 euro and is a great way to see the city.

 Now the fun part!
 My favourite things to do in Amsterdam:

 Amsterdam has lots of canals, bridges and boats which make the whole city look so pretty.
 The charming, quiet streets with lots of beautiful boats and bicycles are my favourite thing to see.
 Surrounded by beautiful houses there are a lot of picturesque spots to take a photo and soak in the atmosphere.